zupo/elm-companies/README.md

   generation of cyber security - disrupting the data loss prevention (DLP) market with our innovative, cloud native, ML powered platform.
 Office in London UK, with over half the frontend team working remotely.
+* [Pareto Security](https://paretosecurity.com/) - Pareto Security is a non-invasive
+  alternative to corporate MDM and RMM solutions.
+It makes sure your Mac devices are correctly configured to help you avoid the common security pitfalls.
+The native macOS apps send reports to a Web-based Dashboard powered by Elm.

 #### Software